 When the scientists accidentally turn the store invisible, they bring about the wrath of Chizuru.
 They try to protect against her attack by shielding themselves.
-Harris erects an AT Field, Clark brings out Link's Master Shield, and Martin throws up a tortoise shell.
+Harris erects an AT Field, Clark brings out Link's Hylian Shield, and Martin throws up a tortoise shell.
 Naturally, none of them work.

 Perhaps her martial prowess is a shoutout in itself?
 Cutting flies and tentacles BAREHANDED?
 Sounds supiciously like she is a Genyu Ken practitioner.

 In episode 11.1, Eiko brings a doll out of storage because it's picking up in value as a collectors item.
 It was part of a pair of doll toys known as Johnny & Depp.

 In the background of Takeru's elementary school classroom, you can see Aho, Sethi, and Ullman's seminal computer science book "Compilers: Principles, Techniques, and Tools" (first edition).
 The other books on the shelf are apparently also computer science books.

 The season 2 OVA has Eiko and Ika playing a game clearly based off the original Super Mario Bros., with them as the main characters.
 Eiko's game is even called "Super Eiko".
 And the game system itself is pretty much a Game Boy Micro.
 And in the beginning, the mad scientist trio is playing a DS game similar to Mario Kart.